Eric Fontana, Practice Manager

 Inpatient stays do not begin until a physician writes an order for patient admission; thus any time spent in observation preceding an admission will not count toward the length of stay requirement.
 This controversial policy, along with observation status generally, has been the subject of recent media scrutiny and is likely to see further discussion.

-How are you performing on one-day stays?
+Where are your at-risk cases?
 Use our tool to find out.

 4. Commercially available patient assessment tools will be trumped by the new time-based recommendation.